 Ivy Lee’s Secret: The Best To-Do List Method You Never Knew Existed

-This 100-year-old productivity hack is more relevant today than ever
+A 100-year-old productivity hack — more relevant than ever

 We’re going analog today.
 Stick your phone back in your pocket.
 Close out your Evernote files and your favorite apps.
 Today we’re going to lick your to-do list once-and-for-all.

 And it all starts with a 100-year-old tip from a management consultant.

 To-do lists have become a religion of their own.
 There are the folks with colored pens and bullet journals.
 There’s GTD and One Thing.
 We’ve got a hundred different systems for organizing, planning, and cramming one-hundred pounds of work in a two-pound bag.